AichaSidiya/AlgorithmAnalysis-CS3012/README.md

 This poject is a nterval scheduling program.
 The purpose of this project is to find the non overlapping intervals from a file that contains a list of intervals with start and end time.

 ## Description
 Upon executing the program the user will be prompted to enter the name of his text file containing the list of time intervals.
-The program will print the user the current number of intervals it will then print the maximum number of non overlaping intervals.
+The program will print to the user the current number of intervals it will then print the maximum number of non overlaping intervals.

 ## Built With
 * Python